QQEnglish Kids English Speech

 With English being taught to widely different age groups across the globe, QQEnglish young ESL learners blew teachers and other adult ESL learners when they showcased what they’ve got in the niche of English communication.
 The speech competition was opened to all QQEnglish students, both to existing and new ones.
 Moreover, the students aging 3-15 years old are eligible to join the QQEnglish Kids English Speech Contest.

-Since 2009, this has become the first-ever English speech competition and by far the most successful online English tilt for students to date.
+Since 2009, this has become the first-ever English speech competition and by far the most successful one to date.
 With multiple contest entries coming in, the competition lasted for eighteen (18) days.
 It began on March 25 and ended last April 11, 2021.

 The Winners of Kids English Speech contest